exosite-labs/goonep/README.md

 About goonep
 ============
-goonep is a Go bingding for Exosite One Platform API.
-The API is exponed over HTTPin a JSON RPC style interface.
+goonep is a Go binding for Exosite One Platform API.
+The API is exposed over HTTP in a JSON RPC style interface.

 License is BSD, Copyright 2015, Exosite LLC (see LICENSE file)